creativeDev6/twitter_sentiment_analysis_with_word2vec/README.md

 pip -r requirements.txt
 ```

-If it does not work, you will need the following dependencies:
+If this does not work, you will need the following dependencies:
-- Python 3.8 (You can use [Simple Python version management (pyenv)](https://github.com/pyenv/pyenv) to easily manage different versions)
+- Python 3.8 (you can use [Simple Python version management (pyenv)](https://github.com/pyenv/pyenv) to easily manage different versions)
 - [Python Development Workflow for Humans (Pipenv)](https://pipenv.pypa.io)

 and use